josephspurrier/gowebapp/README.md

 go get github.com/josephspurrier/gowebapp
 ~~~

-Start MySQL and import database/database.sql to create the database, tables, and populate one of the tables.
+Start MySQL and import config/database.sql to create the database and tables.

-Open config/config.json and edit the MySQL section so the connection information matches your MySQL instance.
+Open config/config.json and edit the Database section so the connection information matches your MySQL instance.

 Build and run from the root directory.
 Open your web browser to: http://localhost.
 You should see the welcome page.